Alexander Goudie: Salome

-Alexander Goudie found literary inspiration in Oscar Wilde's play Salome and Richard Strauss' opera of the same name.
+Alexander Goudie found literary inspiration in Oscar Wilde’s play Salome and Richard Strauss’s opera of the same name.
 When asked to create the décor for a production by Scottish Opera, the painter immersed himself in both the text and the music.
 He devised a host of designs for costumes and sets, which were fated not to appear on stage when the project met financial difficulties.
 Undeterred, Goudie transformed his vision into an exhibition of dramatic canvasses which was unveiled at the Edinburgh Festival in 1990.

 Influences and legacy

 Alexander Goudie died in 2004 in Glasgow, Scotland.
 As a draughtsman and colourist, he drew inspiration from a broad range of subjects.
 In his studio in Glasgow, he worked painting portraits of society figures one day and immortalising the labouring Breton peasant the next.
 In character he was as theatrical as many of the canvasses to which he put his name.
 He saw himself in the tradition of figurative painting which stretched back from the work of his native Glasgow Boys, to encompass the influence of Paul Gauguin, Goya, Velázquez and Titian.

 He identified with them in his strongly held belief that “the pictures should tell their own story” and that an artist should, above all else, “speak with a clear voice”.
 His son Lachlan Goudie, born 1976, is following in his father's footsteps as a painter as well as writing and presenting the BBC television series The Story of Scottish Art (2015) and presenting a BBC documentary celebrating the 150th anniversary of the birth of Charles Rennie Mackintosh (2018).
 His other son, Budock Goudie, is a pianist.